anibali/aiden.nibali.org/content/blog/2016-09-06-neural-network-implementation-tricks.md

 slug = ""
 +++

-Implementing neural networks can be intimidating at the start, with a daunting number of choices to make with no real sense of which option might work best.
-By listing my (opinionated) defaults found from experience, I hope to provide you, dear reader, with a starting point from which you can train a successful neural network.

 Snippets of code are shown for [Torch](http://torch.ch/), but most of these ideas are applicable to any neural network framework.